arcana-lab/noelle/README.md

 ## Description
-NOELLE provides abstractions to help build advanced code analyses and transformations.
+NOELLE provides abstractions to help build advanced code analyses and transformations for LLVM IR code.
+GINO is built upon [SVF](https://svf-tools.github.io/SVF/), [SCAF](https://github.com/PrincetonUniversity/SCAF.git), and [LLVM](http://llvm.org).

 NOELLE is in active development so more tools, tests, and abstractions will be added.